Why does SnapComplete value credits at 2/3 of a token?

 Why tokens and not credits as the base unit?

 Tokens buy cards directly.
-Credits don't - they buy progression that eventually yields cards through the token track.
-Tokens are the universal currency for "how close am I to my next card," so we normalize everything to tokens.
+Credits don't; they buy progression that eventually yields cards through the token track.
+Tokens are the universal yardstick for "how close am I to my next card," so we normalize everything to them.

 The math